EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/imProc.calib.md

 ### imProc.calib.photometricZP

 Apply an absolute photometric calibration to AstroCatalog Given an AstroCatalog or AstroImage with a catalog, match the sources against a photometric catalog, and calculate the zero point (ZP) of the catalog.
+Inout  : -